great-xin/LearnGit/readme.txt

-Git is a version control system
+Git is a version
+Git NO.1
 Git is free software